Bengali language: Dialects

-The influence of Tibeto-Burman languages on the phonology of Eastern Bengali is seen through the lack of nasalised vowels and an alveolar articulation of what are categorised as the "cerebral" consonants (as opposed to the postalveolar articulation of western Bengal).
+The potential influence of Tibeto-Burman languages on the phonology of Eastern Bengali is used to explain the lack of nasalised vowels and an alveolar articulation of what are categorised as the "cerebral" consonants (as opposed to the postalveolar articulation of western Bengal).
 Some varieties of Bengali, particularly Sylheti, Chittagonian and Chakma, have contrastive tone; differences in the pitch of the speaker's voice can distinguish words.
 Kharia Thar and Mal Paharia are closely related to Western Bengali dialects, but are typically classified as separate languages.
 Similarly, Hajong is considered a separate language, although it shares similarities to Northern Bengali dialects.

-During the standardisation of Bengali in the 19th century and early 20th century, the cultural centre of Bengal was in Kolkata, a city founded by the British.
+During the standardisation of Modern Bengali in the 19th century and early 20th century, the cultural centre of Bengal was in Kolkata, a city founded by the British.
 What is accepted as the standard form today in both West Bengal and Bangladesh is based on the West-Central dialect of Nadia and Kushtia District.
 There are cases where speakers of Standard Bengali in West Bengal will use a different word from a speaker of Standard Bengali in Bangladesh, even though both words are of native Bengali descent.
-For example, the word salt is লবণ lôbôṇ in the east which corresponds to নুন nun in the west.
+For example, the word for is লবণ lôbôṇ in the east, which corresponds to নুন nun in the west.

-A map of Bengal (and some districts of Assam and Jharkhand) which shows the dialects of the Bengali language.
+A map of Bengal (and some districts of Assam and Jharkhand) which shows the varieties of the Bengali language.